Act II

 Now, with Skillit, we forecast our infrastructure raising conversion rates from 40% → 80% by rerouting early failures and stabilizing early economics: This means doubling the number of productive workers per year to 320,000 (400,000 × 0.80 = 320,000).
 Subtracting worker outflow of 240,000 we get a net gain of 80,000 workers per year (320,000 - 240,000 = + 80,000).
 That means a net gain of +800,000 workers over a decade.

-No new interest required.
+This would see Skillit create ~1.6 million more productive workers than the status quo, turning a shrinking workforce into a growing one with no new interest required.
 No faster training assumed.
 No policy changes needed.
 Just using our demand data and repurposed agents to attract entry-level workers and maximize how many become economically productive.